 Chocolate and hazelnuts are one of the most delicious culinary combinations imaginable.
 I think Nutella is a perfect, brilliant product, and this pie is by far the most exciting dessert I’ve ever made with it!
 The crust crumbles perfectly, the praline crunches sweetly, and the filling has a silky, smooth, creaminess that’s beyond belief.

 And yes, it’s Friday, so I’m also sharing flowers!

 For as long as I can remember, Fuchsias have been hanging in baskets in the front yard at my parents’ house.
 I’ve always thought they were so sweet, beautiful, fun, and exciting.
-Just like this pie!
+Just like Hazelnut Praline Nutella Pie!
 (And they’re blooming like crazy right now!)